Chair Yoga Poses

 • Shoulders and spine

-• Wrists and neck (excellent for tech users)
+• wrists and neck (excellent for tech users)

 Gentle stretches can benefit people with joint problems or sedentary lifestyles by increasing their range of motion and reducing stiffness.